Whole life insurance is a form of permanent life insurance with important guarantees built in.

 - Fully underwritten whole life: Rates for this type of policy are based on your age, gender and medical conditions.
 Your insurer may want you to do a life insurance medical exam.
 But if you're healthy or only have a few health issues, it will generally be the cheapest way to buy life insurance.

 - Simplified issue whole life: This application asks a few medical questions but does not require an exam.
-Because the insurer has less medical information about you, prices are higher than a fully underwritten policy.
-If you answer "yes" to a question you'll be declined.
+Because the insurer has less medical information about you, prices are typically higher than a fully underwritten policy.
+If you answer "yes" to a question you'll likely be declined.
 Questions vary by insurance company but can include things like "Do you currently reside in a nursing home?" or "Do you have AIDS or HIV?"

 - Guaranteed issue whole life insurance: There is no exam and no medical questions for guaranteed issue life insurance.
-It is the most expensive way to buy a policy.
+It usually is the most expensive way to buy a policy.
 But if you have a severe medical condition, it might be your only choice for securing life insurance.

 Who needs whole life insurance?